 Use #DisneyMustPay on social media.
 We need your help to bring the task force’s five action items above to the attention of Disney’s decision-makers.
 Here are some sample tweets to share:

-#DisneyMustPay by honoring writers’ contracts for the properties they’ve purchased.
+#DisneyMustPay by honoring creators' contracts for the properties they’ve purchased.
 That means paying royalties owed and providing sales statements.
 A contract isn’t just a wish your heart makes.

-#DisneyMustPay by establishing a point of contact for writers who have not been paid their back royalties for properties now owned by Disney.
+#DisneyMustPay by establishing a point of contact for creators who've not been paid their back royalties for properties now owned by Disney.
 Make that contact and the process for claiming royalties transparent – these are simple bare necessities.

-Do purchase the works of affected authors for which they are currently receiving royalties.
+Do purchase the works of affected creators for which they are currently receiving royalties.

-Because Disney has declined to cooperate with the task force in identifying affected authors, the Disney Task Force needs your help to contact everyone who might be affected.
+Because Disney has declined to cooperate with the task force in identifying affected creators, the Disney Task Force needs your help to contact everyone who might be affected.

 Please help us spread the message widely that #DisneyMustPay.